 Addiction recovery can take a lot out of you.
 Exercise may be the last task on your mind, so try to find easy ways to start on your fitness path.
 Incorporate a walk into your morning routine or practice yoga before you go to bed.
 If you want to get your workout done quick, you can even look into some short high-intensity exercises that blend cardio and strength training together.

 Typically all you need for these workouts is your own body weight, but picking up some basic fitness equipment can help.
-Alternatively, you can look to a gym where a personal trainer can help customize a workout just for you.
+Alternatively, you can look to a gym where a personal trainer for seniors can help customize a workout just for you.
 And if you’re a senior navigating addiction recovery, it may be wise to join a Silver Sneakers program in your city.
 This opens up a world of exercising options, as well as a chance to be around other people with healthy living on their mind.

 Workouts Can Help With Stress and Self-Esteem